VitorVilela7/fastrom/README.md

 FastROM removes the majority of slowdown present.
 Normally slowdown still appears during boss or axelay destruction which a lot of particles appear.
-However, there's still chance of slowdown appearing, on this case, let me know and I'll see what more can be optimized on the game.

 This version is compatible with the NTSC-US version of the game.